Frequently Asked Questions

 What are those little flags up in the top right all about?We accept payments in Euros, British Pounds Sterling, and Australian Dollars.
 Just click on the appropriate flag and the system will reconfigure itself to pay in the currency of your choice for your convenience.

-We also offer free USPS shipping worldwide on any order over 35 Euros or Pounds, and $50 AUD.
+We also offer free USPS shipping worldwide on any consumer order over 70 Euros, 60 Pounds, and $100 AUD.

 You can choose to ship UPS, but free shipping will not apply.